wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 to push it to your S3 datastore.
 Syntax checking has to be passed before the changes you make are accepted by the system.

-WARNING RUNNING THIS SCRIPT (/usr/bin/config) WILL PUSH YOUR CHANGES TO ALL YOUR WEBSERVERS
+**WARNING RUNNING THE '/usr/bin/config' WILL PUSH YOUR CHANGES TO ALL YOUR WEBSERVERS**

 - Run the script: